elcuervo/backbone-atlas/README.md

     class @User extends Backbone.Atlas.Model

-This can be translated to [Rails](https://github.com/rails/rails) like this:
+This can be translated to [Rails](https://github.com/rails/rails) ActiveRecord like this:

     class Comment < ActiveRecord::Base
       has_many :comments